apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 If the `useListShards` flag is set to `false`, you need following permissions:

-- `ListStreams`: to list your data streams
+- `ListStreams` to list your data streams.
-- `Get*`: required for `GetShardIterator`
+- `Get*` required for `GetShardIterator`.
-- `GetRecords`: to get data records from a data stream's shard
+- `GetRecords` to get data records from a data stream's shard.
-- `DescribeStream`: to describe the specified data stream
+- `DescribeStream` to describe the specified data stream.

 The following is an example policy: